sdr-enthusiasts/sdre-hub/README.md

 ### Why Rust?

 I chose Rust mostly because I wanted to.
-The other option was to stick with python and TypeScript/NodeJS, which would have been signifiantly easier.
+The other option was to stick with python and TypeScript/NodeJS, which would have been much easier.
 The code would have been easier to write, the support of npm packages to do tasks is much bigger, and lastly the ability to search the web and find answers to questions is so much easier.

 That said, one of the main goals of this project was to be as performant as possible, as well as a unified code base that could generate both a web application and a desktop application.
 Rust makes this pretty easy.